 Normal T3 level: 2.3 - 4.2 pg/ml

 This test determines if there are any lumps present in the gland.
 It uses radionuclides that emit gamma rays, which can be either swallowed or taken in the form of injection.
 The radiation used in this test is safe for the body and similar to that of X-ray.
-You can get this test done in any of the renowned private gp services at Medical Express Clinic in London.
+You can get this test done in any of the renowned private gp clinic in London.

 This test should be avoided in case you are pregnant or breastfeeding.